 Duke Fuqua’s first essay asking for 25 random things about an applicant is meant to cut through boring apps like a hot knife through butter.
 It is meant to zero in on “dry” candidates and weed them out, ’cause they’re obviously not the right fit for Fuqua.

 That means you need to give ’em the ol’ razzle-dazzle and list something exciting and entertaining!
-It also means you should absolutely avoid the following 5 blurbs, or at least seriously consider their pitfalls.
+It also means you should absolutely avoid the following 5 blurbs acoording to our MBA admissions consulting experts, or at least seriously consider their pitfalls.